quittle/bazel_repository_toolbox/README.md

 Many open source projects are hosted on Github.
 It also enables easy switching from `git_repository`s to `http_archive`s, which is prefered when possible for increased security and download speeds.
 See [the official docs](https://docs.bazel.build/versions/master/be/workspace.html) for more documentation on why `git_repository` is not preferred when possible.

+It will also nag you to add sha256 for repositories that don't specify it.

 ### Example Usage

 ```